dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/toolstripstatuslabel-control-overview.md

   - "ToolStripStatusLabel control [Windows Forms], aboutToolStripStatusLabel control"
   - "status bars"
 ms.assetid: 0b9c991e-a9fa-4609-9e1b-caadaef93821
+description: Learn how the ToolStripStatusLabel is a label for a StatusStrip and provides a non-clickable display area for text, images, or both.
 ---
 # ToolStripStatusLabel Control Overview
 The <xref:System.Windows.Forms.ToolStripStatusLabel> is a label for a <xref:System.Windows.Forms.StatusStrip>.
 Like the <xref:System.Windows.Forms.Label> or <xref:System.Windows.Forms.ToolStripLabel>, the <xref:System.Windows.Forms.ToolStripStatusLabel> provides a non-clickable display area for text, images, or both.
 The <xref:System.Windows.Forms.ToolStripStatusLabel> is hosted by a <xref:System.Windows.Forms.StatusStrip>.